AntonZimyanin/todo/README.md

 # Todo Web Application

-This is a simple Todo web application created using FastAPI, SQLAlchemy, HTML, and CSS.
+This is a simple Todo web application created using FastAPI, Tortoise-ORM, HTML, and CSS.
 It allows users to create, view, update, and delete tasks in a user-friendly interface.

 ## Features